drugtrends/deaths-2019-shiny/notesOverall.md

 **2. Intentional,** where the coroner determines that the manner/intent of the injury or poisoning which led to death was purposeful; and

 **3. Undetermined,** where there was insufficient information for the coroner to make a determination on the intent.

+**4. Other,** where intent could not be classified to any of the above categories.
+Numbers in this category is very few.

 We have disaggregated by intent type where numbers are sufficient to protect confidentiality of individuals.